Pet rental: Concerns

-Animals in the Media
+Animals in the media

 Across the United States, there are over 40 animal talent agencies.
 Every day, agents audition talented animals for parts in film, theater, photo shoots, and television commercials.
 Each animal talent agency represents hundreds of clients which include animals in wildlife preserves, pets, and even domestic and exotic species.
 Though the need for animal actors is declining due to modern digital animation, for commercials, the typical rate in New York is $800 a day for a dog.

-Abuse in the Media
+Abuse in the media

 In the movie Snakes on a Plane, reptile wrangler Jules Sylvester had brought over 27 types of snakes on the movie set.
 Snakes get tired after an hour of work, and can become over stressed, causing a snake not to eat for a week.
 It is for this reason that particular snakes are leased for an hour at a time.

-Animal Safety
+Animal safety

 The American Animal Defense League (AADL) started taking measures to protect hired animal actors from abuse.
 Investigations involved popular Hollywood studios such as Warner Brothers and 20th Century Fox regarding abuse in films as well as abusive living conditions.
 More recently, the American Humane Association's (AHA) Film and Television Unit have taken the initiative to make sure animal actors were not harmed in the making of the movie.
 The AHA began monitoring the safety of animals after Jesse James provoked an outcry when a horse was forced to leap to its death from the top of a cliff in 1939.
 The AHA prides itself on ensuring safety for all animal actors.

-Highest Paid Animal Actors
+Highest paid animal actors

 The animals people gaze upon on the internet, in advertisements, are prized for their “cuteness.”
-This was seen in the 1939 film The Wizard of Oz, as Toto or “Terry the Terrier” made over $125 a week, compared to the Munchkins, who made $50.
+This was seen in the 1939 film The Wizard of Oz, as Toto or “Terry the Terrier” made over $125 per week, compared to the Munchkins, who made only $50 per week.